beehoppop/EmbeddedLibrary/README.md

  - Visual Assist X (http://www.wholetomato.com/) which is not free but well worth the $99.
  - Teensyduino 3.x

 I mention this because this library is very new and has not been tested outside of this setup.

+Please send feedback to embeddedlibraryfeedback@gmail.com.
+Thanks!

 License Information
 -------------------